eHealthAfrica/aether/README.md

 If the response is `Always Look on the Bright Side of Life!!!` it's not possible to connect, on the other hand if the message is `Brought to you by eHealth Africa - good tech for hard places` everything goes fine.

+The environment variable `HOSTNAME` is required when `DJANGO_STORAGE_BACKEND` is set to "filesystem".

 This also applies for `aether-ui` and `aether-couchdb-sync-module`.